notowen333/notowen333.github.io/docs/_posts/2021-08-20-pythonqueue.markdown

     return Queue(initQ=linkedFromArr(arr))
 ```

 In simple terms, our `Queue` class just extends the Linked List class with the proper naming conventions, print methods, and initialization options.
-And, since it's made purely with pointers, our Queue is completely generic.
+The Queue is made up of pointers to nodes that have a `val` property.
+Since we're writing python and the `val` property can be anything we want, than our Queue is fairly generic.

 Only type `None` will be a problem because this is the convention we chose to signal an empty node in the Linked List.

-**So, Linked Lists were the key to making a queue!** In fact, the library I mentioned at the beginning, `deque` is implemented with a doubly linked list!
+**So, Linked Lists are the key to making a queue!** In fact, the library I mentioned at the beginning, `deque` is implemented with a doubly linked list! ()

 ## Addendum Why is pop() only O(1) from the end of this list?